-Last Friday 5th June, the Generalitat de Catalunya, the Diputació de Barcelona and the Ajuntament de Barcelona, together with the Barcelona Time Use Initiative for a Healthy Society have symbolically present and sign the agreement for the promotion of time use policies at the local and international level and for the organization of the International Time Use Week in 2020 and 2021, where more than 300 researchers, political representants, activists and organizations on time use from around the world will participate, and about which more details will be made public soon.
+Last Friday 5th June, the Generalitat de Catalunya, the Diputació de Barcelona and the Ajuntament de Barcelona, together with the Barcelona Time Use Initiative for a Healthy Society have symbolically presented and signed the agreement for the promotion of time use policies at the local and international level and for the organization of the International Time Use Week in 2020 and 2021, where more than 300 researchers, political representants, activists and organizations on time use from around the world will participate, and about which more details will be made public soon.

-With this agreement, which will last two years and includes the organization of 2 major international events around time use policies: Time Use Week 2020 and 2021, Catalonia, with Barcelona as its capital, is to be positioned as the epicenter and starting point of the merge of all the actors who are part of the time policies ecosystem: organizations, institutions, civil society, research and media.
+With this agreement, which will last two years and includes the organization of two major international events around time use policies: Time Use Week 2020 and 2021, Catalonia, with Barcelona as its capital, is to be positioned as the epicenter and starting point of the merge of all the actors who are part of the time policies ecosystem: organizations, institutions, civil society, research and media.

 According to Meritxell Budó, Counsellor of the Presidency of the Generalitat de Catalunya, “in Catalonia the Time Use Reform is a country challenge; now, thanks to the efforts of civil society and institutions, time-use policies have a place in the Catalan political agenda ”.
 According to the Counsellor, "the time factor has been a key element during the COVID-19 crisis and has shown that we can manage time in a different way."